Internal bicategories: Internal categories

 ($\vcenter{\xymatrix@R=3pt@C=3pt@M=0pt{ \scriptscriptstyle\bullet & \scriptscriptstyle\bullet & \scriptscriptstyle\bullet \\ \scriptscriptstyle\bullet & \scriptscriptstyle\bullet & \scriptscriptstyle\bullet }}$) \nopagebreak

 \nopagebreak In Section~\ref{sec-semiweak} we described four notions of ``3-level categories", namely 3-categories, category objects in $\tCAT$, bicategory objects in $\CAT$, and tricategories.
-Bicategory object in $\CAT$, and more generally in any 2-category, will occupy our attention in Section~\ref{sec-internalbicats}.
+Bicategory objects in $\CAT$, and more generally in any 2-category, will occupy our attention in Section~\ref{sec-internalbicats}.
 In a 3-level structure coming from a bicategory object in $\CAT$, the horizontal composition of 1-cells and the vertical composition of 2-cells are both weak operations.
 In the 3-level structure arising from a category object in $\tCAT$, only the horizontal composition of 1-cells is weak.

 Category objects in $\tCAT$ are examples of category objects in a 3-category.
-It is convenient, for instance for the example of tensor categories, to define a notion not of category object in a strict 3-category but of category object in a weaker type of 3-category called a switch 3-category.
+It is convenient, for instance for the example of tensor categories, to define a notion not of category object in a strict 3-category but of category object in a weaker type of 3-category known as a `Gray 3-category' (also called simply a `Gray category').
+Our definition of Gray 3-category below differs from the usual presentation~\cite{gray, gps}, as it is based on a whisker, rather than horizontal-composition, model of 2-categories; but note that the categories of whisker- and horizontal-composition-versions of Gray 3-categories are isomorphic.
+(Also note that a (whisker-style) Gray 3-category with only one object is a rigid kind of Kapranov-Voevodsky monoidal 2-category~\cite{kapvoev}.)

-\begin{definition} A switch 3-category $T$ consists of the following two collections of data, subject to axioms as follows: \begin{description}
+\begin{definition} A Gray 3-category $T$ consists of the following two collections of data, subject to axioms as follows: \begin{description}

 \item[0-data] There are four sets: \begin{itemize} \item[] \cb{\ing{0stuff-item0.eps}} --- the set $T_0$ of objects. \item[] \cb{\ing{0stuff-item1.eps}} --- the set $T_1$ of 1-morphisms. \item[] \cb{\ing{0stuff-item2.eps}} --- the set $T_2$ of 2-morphisms. \item[] \cb{\ing{0stuff-item3.eps}} --- the set $T_3$ of 3-morphisms. \end{itemize} Moreover there are source and target maps $s,t:T_1 \ra T_0$, $s,t:T_2 \ra T_1$, and $s,t:T_3 \ra T_2$, such that $st = ss$ and $tt = ts$.